lizfischer/Old-English-Keyboard/README.md

 ## Installation
 1. Clone or download the repository (the green button in the upper right).
+1.5.
+If you downloaded as a .zip, unzip the folder.
 2. Run setup.exe in the build folder.
 3. Restart your computer.
 4. Activate the keyboard layout as you would any other (through language settings or keyboard settings depending on your OS.
 Google is your friend!)